 Still, the game does manage to avoid being too frustrating by doing what Final Fantasy has always done best - providing a feast for the eyes and ears as you play.
 While still relatively minimal in terms of animation, this is easily the impressive Final Fantasy game on the system visually, with huge, highly-detailed monster sprites and environments to explore.
 The music in the game is great too, reworking the iconic theme to great effect and having some surprisingly moody music regardless of the situation - eerie dungeons, a bright and uplifting overworld theme, and an air of mystery when you step into the world at large and your quest truly begins.
 The game also ups the ante as in-game vehicles go, providing the player with four different types of airships over the course of the game, each with differing abilities.
 The two most interesting are the ones unlocked near the end - one doubling as a submarine and allowing underwater travel (necessary for some plot elements but also enabling secret-hunting elsewhere) and the Invincible, which has shops, item storage, beds for resting and even damages random enemies before fights truly begin by lobbing a bomb at them.
 Fun stuff, and definitely keeps you invested in a pretty creative way.

 So, despite its uneven design and some wonky balance in places, Final Fantasy III is a fine 8-bit RPG, telling an enjoyable story while throwing a lot of curveballs at the player, and leaving them free to figure out their own way past them.
 There is plenty of side-content to experience along the way too, lending it quite a bit of longevity and replayability, and it's easily among the platform's best in terms of presentation.
-It's a shame it's among the more shunned Final Fantasy games by Square, as it's easily worth a look for any serious fan (and, in my opinion at least, the 3D remake on the DS and PSP doesn't do the original justice).
+It's a shame it's among the more shunned Final Fantasy games by Square, as it's easily worth a look for any serious fan (and, in my opinion at least, the 3D remake doesn't do the original justice).

 Platform: Famicom, Nintendo DS, iOS, Android, PSP, Ouya, Windows Phone, Windows